lironma1/Technology-Web-Development---React-/README.md

 # Technology-Web-Development---React-
 Technology: Web Development - React<br />
 for the projects to work you mast install npm in you command prompt<br />
-and yo run the projects input npm start in command prompt
+and to run the projects input npm start in command prompt